bashard001/AstronomyQuiz/README.md

   * Answering incorrectly results in a time penalty (for example, 15 seconds are subtracted from time remaining).

   * When time runs out and/or all questions are answered, the user is presented with their final score and asked to enter their initials.
-Their final score and initials are then highest score is stored in `localStorage`.
+Their final score and initials are then highest score is stored in `localStorage`. why its important how it was built screenshot future plans